-- A pleasant and quiet study environment
+- \cdot A pleasant and quiet study environment

-- Open stacks and borrowing services
+- \cdot Open stacks and borrowing services

-- Printing and photocopying services
+- · Printing and photocopying services

-- Computer facilities
+- · Computer facilities

-- Off-campus access to materials
+- \cdot Off-campus access to materials

-- Citation, plagiarism and other workshops and training sessions
+- \cdot Citation, plagiarism and other workshops and training sessions

-- Research and reference help
+- · Research and reference help

 Library resources and use became part of a one-credit course (ASST 209 Library & Research) to assist students in their successful transition to university.
 The sessions were dedicated to the research process, searching skills, catalog, internet and databases use.
-Plagiarism and APA citation style were tackled.
+Plagiarism and APA citation style are also addressed.

-AZM University Library Code of Conduct:
+AZM University Library Code of Conduct